aussielunix/magento-vagrant/README.md

 is still doing exactly what the product description says it should.

 You can now finalise the box provisioning into proper puppet manifests(if not already) and should
-write a bunch of unit tests 9serverspec) to ensure that the provisioning comepletes properly each time.
+write a bunch of unit tests (serverspec) to ensure that the provisioning comepletes properly each time.

 There are rake tasks for the various tests too.